okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 security.oauth2.resource.user-info-uri: https://{yourOktaDomain}.com/oauth2/default/v1/userinfo
 ```

-You'll notice there's variables that need to be substituted for everything to work.
+You'll notice there are variables that need to be substituted for everything to work.
 That's where Okta comes in!

 ## What is Okta?